sigsum/sigsum/policy-maintenance.md

   declares information about the log and surrounding operations.

-- The about page must contain a commitment to keep the log available and supporting the appropriate versions of the relevant specifications for at least 12 months starting from the time when the policy is to be published.
+- The about page must contain a commitment to keep the log available with interoperable specifications for at least 12 months (starting from the time when the policy is to be published).

 - The log must be witnessed by all the witnesses needed for our policy.